 There is an old Chinese proverb that is an inspiring message for sustainability and education.
-Most can probably quote it and explain the virtues of it.
-“Give a man a fish and you feed him for a day.
+Most can probably quote it and explain the virtues of it: “Give a man a fish and you feed him for a day.
 Teach a man to fish and you feed him for a lifetime.”
 Nuru International certainly touts this same message as we have a strict “no handouts” policy.
-We don’t “give away fish” as we believe it is actually detrimental to development.
+We don’t “give away fish” as we believe it is actually detrimental to sustainable development.
 “Teaching a man to fish” however is something we have believed in and embed into all of our programs.
-We are very intentional about training our Kenyan staff to take over the project and we have been working on an exit strategy so that they can fully take over the project once the Western staff leaves.
+We are very intentional about training our Kenyan staff and developing an exit strategy so that they can manage, operate and scale the project once the expat staff members leave.

-This leadership team is going beyond being taught how to fish.
-They are learning that true sustainability does not come when they learn how to do something from the wazungu (white people).
-Our intention with the Leadership Program is not only to teach specific skills but develop leaders who can make and implement the best decisions based on given options especially when circumstances change or challenges occur.
-For example, what happens if the man in the proverb loses his fishing pole or fish somehow runs out?
-If his only knowledge is to fish to survive then he is in a precarious situation.
+For example, what happens if the proverbial man loses his fishing pole or the fish somehow run out?
+If his only knowledge is how to fish to survive, then he is in a precarious situation.
 Without the tool to fish or the resources in the water, he will starve and die.
-The benefit of eating “for a lifetime” in the proverb only applies if the conditions never change, not a realistic possibility.
+The benefit of “eating for a lifetime” in the proverb only applies if the conditions never change, which is not realistic.

-The Leadership Program aims to develop leaders who can make good decisions for the future of Nuru and raise people living in extreme poverty to make good decisions to lead their families and communities out of extreme poverty.
+The Leadership Program is committed to developing leaders who can make good decisions for the future of Nuru and enabling people living in extreme poverty to make good decisions to lead their families and communities out of extreme poverty.